Fresh Spirulina for Diabetes Prevention & Treatment

 Who is is at risk?

-You may be at risk if you:
+You may be especially at risk if you:

 - Are overweight